Mercury (element): Physical properties

-An old pound coin (density ~7.6 g/cm^{3}) floats on mercury due to the buoyancy force upon it and appears to float higher because of the strong surface tension of the mercury.
+A round pound coin (density ~7.6 g/cm^{3}) floats on mercury due to the buoyancy force upon it and appears to float higher because of the strong surface tension of the mercury.

-Mercury is a heavy, silvery-white metal that is liquid at room temperature.
-Compared to other metals, it is a poor conductor of heat, but a fair conductor of electricity.
+Mercury is a heavy, silvery-white metal.
+It is the only metallic element that is known to be liquid at standard temperature and pressure; (Note: Theoretical calculations indicate that copernicium, which lies directly beneath mercury on the periodic table, is likely a liquid at standard pressure and temperature.) the only other element that is liquid under these conditions is bromine, one of the halogens, though metals such as caesium, gallium, and rubidium melt just above room temperature.
+(Note: A room can easily reach 29 C to melt caesium, and 30 C to melt gallium.
+However, rubidium at 39 C is barely feasible unless on a hot summer day.)
+Compared to other metals, mercury is a poor conductor of heat, but a fair conductor of electricity.

-It has a melting point of −38.83 °C (Note: −37.89 °F; 234.32 °K) and a boiling point of 356.73 °C, (Note: 674.11 °F; 629.88 °K) both the lowest of any stable metal, although preliminary experiments on copernicium and flerovium have indicated that they have even lower boiling points.
+Mercury has a melting point of −38.83 C and a boiling point of 356.73 C both the lowest of any stable metal, resulting in the lowest stable liquid-state range of any metal under standard conditions.
 This effect is due to lanthanide contraction and relativistic contraction reducing the orbit radius of the outermost electrons, and thus weakening the metallic bonding in mercury.
 Upon freezing, the volume of mercury decreases by 3.59% and its density changes from 13.69 g/cm^{3} when liquid to 14.184 g/cm^{3} when solid.
 The coefficient of volume expansion is 181.59 × 10^{−6} at 0 °C, 181.71 × 10^{−6} at 20 °C and 182.50 × 10^{−6} at 100 °C (per °C).
 Solid mercury is malleable and ductile, and can be cut with a knife.